laurelherting/lmh-headspace/AWS/examTips.md

 2. Which of the following Compliance guarantees attests to the fact that the AWS Platform has met the standard required for the secure storage of medical records in the US?
 Answer: HIPAA

 * read Shared Responsibility Model before exam http://aws.amazon.com/compliance/shared-responsibility-model/

 ### AWS WAF & AWS Shield
-AWS WAF is a Web Application Firewall
-    designed to stop hackers
-    can go down to OSI layer 7
+1. AWS WAF is a Web Application Firewall designed to stop hackers can go down to OSI layer 7
     AWS Shield Advanced
       offers automated application
       operates @ layer 7 traffic monitoring
-AWS Shield is a DDOS mitigation service
-    designed to stop DDOS attacks
-    turned on by default
-    advanced protection available
+2. AWS Shield is a DDOS mitigation service designed to stop DDOS attacks turned on by default advanced protection available
     $3,000/ month

 ### AWS Inspector & AWS Trusted Advisor
-AWS Inspector
+    AWS Inspector:
-    inspects EC2 instances for vulnurabilities
+      Inspects EC2 instances for vulnurabilities
-AWS Trusted Advisor
+    AWS Trusted Advisor:
-    inspects your AWS Account as a whole (not just EC2) does more than security checks:
+      Inspects your AWS Account as a whole (not just EC2) Does more than security checks:
       Cost Optimization
       Performance
       Fault Tolerance
-AWS CloudTrail
+    AWS CloudTrail:
-    Increases visibility into user & resource activity records AWS Management Console actions & API calls Can identify which user and accounts called AWS
+      Increases visibility into user & resource activity Records AWS Management Console actions & API calls Can identify which user and accounts called AWS:
-      1. source IP address from which the calls were made
-      2. when the calls occurred
+      Source IP address from which the calls were made When the calls occurred